Small Furstenberg sets: Proof of Lemma

-For the proof of \prettyref{lem:fiber} we will need a different but essentially equivalent formulation of Jarn\'ik's theorem.
-We first recall that in the proof of \prettyref{thm:logFalpha} we have used the following theorem (see for example \cite{fal86}) \begin{theorem} Let $\n=\{n_j\}_j$ be a increasing sequence with $n_{j+1}\ge n_j^j$ for all $j\in\N$.
+For the proof of Lemma \ref{lem:fiber} we will need a different but essentially equivalent formulation of Jarn\'ik's theorem.
+We first recall that in the proof of Theorem \ref{thm:logFalpha} we used the following theorem. \begin{theorem} Let $\n=\{n_j\}_j$ be an increasing sequence with $n_{j+1}\ge n_j^j$ for all $j\in\N$.
 For $0<\alpha\le1$, if $A^\n_\alpha$ is defined as